Deep Breathing by the New Sea - a Scifi Story

 Full Moon Night

 Maria was up already and playing quietly.
-I made a bottle with nearly the last of our bottled water and gave it to her.
+I made a bottle with nearly the last of our known good bottled water and gave it to her.
 I didn’t pick up the child.
 I didn’t want her wandering, or worse, following me.
 She finally went back to sleep after finishing the bottle.
 I took a deep breath and went outside.

 The burning columns on the horizon were our night lights.
 The stars were brighter without as much atmosphere, but the columns of burning oil jetted up high, and their smoke went higher.
 It was luck, good or bad, that the smoke had been constantly blown inland and away from us.
 Those who’d stayed on land who were not suffocated the first days were probably such by now.
 The thought to take one of the trucks back and go join them was hard to control.
 Only the thought that others would try to follow me and risk themselves kept me from doing it.